bluething/cleancode/02 Meaningful Names/README.md

 ##### Avoid Disinformation

 How we avoid leaving false clues that obscure the meaning of code:
 1. Use reserved word in the appropriate context.
+For example, `hp`, `aix`, and `sco` would be poor variable names because they are the names of Unix platforms or variants.
 2. Avoid programmers specific word.
-Which one is better accountList vs accounts?
+Which one is better `accountList` vs `accounts`?
+3. Beware of using names which vary in small ways. `XYZControllerForEfficientHandlingOfStrings` and `XYZControllerForEfficientStorageOfStrings`
-3. Consistent spelling.
+4. Consistent spelling.
-4. Avoid lowercase L or O.
+5. Avoid lowercase L or O.

 ##### Make Meaningful Distinctions

-Always remember, different name have different meaning!
+Always remember, _different name have different meaning!_
 Then, do we need a prefix?
-No!.
+No!
 The same as the noise word, we don't need that also.
 Look at this code
 ```java
 public static void copyChars(char a1[], char a2[]) {